ZebMcKayhan/WireguardManager/README.md

 since you need to handle everything manually, via scripting, it works best if you dont ever need to change it too much and there are not too many rules. prefferably only one interface or one ip adress that should go outside VPN.

-is has also been proven difficult to get a WG server working properly (since these packages want to go out VPN and not WAN as they should).
+it has also been proven difficult to get a WG server working properly (since these packages want to go out VPN and not WAN as they should).
 I will however present a solution that should work, but has not been properly tested.

 ok, here we go... assuming the use of wg11 (set in auto=y, default mode), we create a wgm custom script:
 ```sh